Chapter 9 : Who Wears the Horns?

 "I don't want to kill them—usually."
 He pauses, scanning the growing crowds around the food tables; someone just brought out the bendy straws.
 He leads us to the emptier back of the room.
 "I just don't want them assembling.
 Take them down with me."

 The words drop from his mouth so casually that I almost don't catch the severity of it, but when I do, my heart thumps louder.

-"You and I, we could figure something out," he continues.
+"You and I, we could figure something out."
+His hand grasps mine.
+It's warm, almost sticky.
 "We've both got influence.
 Appy here might have them hanging on her every word, but anything I'd say would win out.
 She taught them to idolize me, after all.
 I just need some backup."

-I can feel Albus turn and gaze at me.
+I can feel Albus turn and look at me.
 I keep staring forward.
 Does he even know what he's saying?
 He talks so calmly about bringing down an empire.
-Did he ?
+Did he—?

-"You planned this from the beginning," I say, whirling to him.
+"You planned this from the beginning."
+I whisper.
 "You were baiting me for your side."

 My stomach sinks.
-My theories are paling.
+I jerk my hand from him.
 "Why'd you plant the girlfriend story?"